rChimisso/mcs-prog-1/README.md

 #### Why/when it converges

-Because $A$ is SPD, $\phi$ is a bowl‑shaped surface with one unique bottom point, so the iterations always reach the solution.
+Because $A$ is SPD, $\phi$ is a bowl-shaped surface with one unique bottom point, so the iterations always reach the solution.
-The path, however, can *zig‑zag* when $A$’s eigen‑values are far apart.
+Gradient descent, however, can *zig-zag* on a quadratic $f(x)=\tfrac12x^\top Ax-b^\top x$ when $A$ is ill-conditioned because each gradient $Ax_k$ is dominated by the steep, large-eigenvalue direction, so the step shoots almost perpendicular across the long, flat valley defined by the small eigenvalue; the next gradient then points back the other way, producing an alternating back-and-forth path that creeps only slowly along the valley floor—the worse the eigenvalue ratio $\kappa(A)=\lambda_{\max}/\lambda_{\min}$, the sharper the zig-zag and the slower the convergence.

 #### Work per step